roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/interfacing-with-arduino/README.md

 # Interfacing your RAK811 LPWAN Evaluation Board with Arduino Boards

-In this document, a set of instruction is written in detail on how to interface your RAK811 LoRa® Evaluation Board with [Arduino](https://www.arduino.cc/), which is an open-source electronics platform based on easy-to-use hardware and software.
+In this document, a set of instruction is written in detail on how to interface your RAK811 LPWAN Evaluation Board with [Arduino](https://www.arduino.cc/), which is an open-source electronics platform based on easy-to-use hardware and software.

 ## Requirements:

 - **RAK811 LPWAN** **Evaluation Board** (v1.1 or v1.2)
-- LoRaWAN® Gateway in range for testing
+- Gateway in range for testing
 - Arduino Mega 2560
 - External USB-UART TTL Converter
 - Jumper wires